- 20 Oct 2023

 - 21 Jul 2023

 Summer Newsletter 2

-As we look forward to the summer holidays and a new school year we would like to thank staff, children, parents and governors for their hard work and dedication to Hey with Zion during these unprecident times.
-Sadly, we are saying goodbye to one member of staff; Miss Cooper as she is moving on to pastures new.
-We would like to express our thanks to her for her dedication and hard work, she will be missed by staff and children alike.
+As we look forward to the summer holidays and a new school year we would like to thank staff, children, parents and governors for their hard work and dedication to Hey with Zion.
+Sadly, we are saying goodbye to one member of staff; Mrs Farrelly as she is retiring after 25 years at Hey with Zion.
+We would like to express our thanks to her for her dedication and hard work, you will be missed by staff and children alike.

-We also say farewell to our year 6 children.
-It has been a hard year for them and something that none of us have experienced or expected.
-They have had a very successful partial year and we would like to thank Mrs Patterson, Mrs Light and Mr Atkin for all their hard work.
+We would like to say farewell to our year 6 children.
+They have had a very successful year and we would like to thank Mrs Patterson, Mrs Light and Mr Atkin for all their hard work.
 Our best wishes go with the children as they move on to a new and very exciting stage in their education.
 We are very proud of you!

 Finally, we hope that everyone has a fantastic summer holiday and that we all return in September refreshed and ready to do our best again!

 Summer 1 - Newsletters